Blackjacx/SHDataSources/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run the example project; clone the repo, and run `pod install` from the Example directory first or just use the SHDataSources.xcworkspace file and build the SHDataSourceDemo scheme.

 This project supports the following types of data sources: